-Using a large sharp kitchen knife carefully remove the top and bottom from squash.
-Cut each in half lengthwise.
-Scoop out the seeds.
-Coat the cut-side of the squash with oil and season with salt and pepper.
-Place the squash, cut side up, on a parchment-lined baking sheet.
-Roast the squash for 1 hour or until it’s fork tender.
-Remove the squash and allow it to cool until it’s safe to handle.
+Using a large sharp kitchen knife, carefully remove the top and bottom from the squash.
+Cut each squash in half lengthwise.
+Scoop out the seeds and discard them.
+Coat the cut-side of the squash with the oil and it season with salt and pepper to taste.
+Place the squash, cut side up, on the baking sheet.
+Roast the squash until it is fork tender, about 1 hour.
+Remove the squash from the oven and allow it to cool until it is safe to handle.
 Use a large spoon to scoop the squash out of the skin and set it aside.

-In a large Dutch oven or saucepot heat the oil over medium-high heat.
-Add the sage leaves and fry them for 1 to 2 minutes.
-Remove sage leaves from oil and set aside for use as garnish.
+In a large Dutch oven or saucepot, heat the oil over medium-high heat.
+Add the sage leaves and fry them until they are crisp, 1 to 2 minutes.
+Remove sage leaves from oil and set them aside.

-Add the onion and apple and cook until they’ve softened.
-Add vegetable broth, squash, salt, and pepper.
-Bring the mixture to a boil and then reduce heat to medium-low and simmer for 20-30 minutes.
-Turn off heat and stir in cream.
+Add the onion and apple and cook until they begin to soften, about 4 minutes.
+Add the vegetable broth, squash, salt, and pepper.
+Bring the mixture to a boil and then reduce heat to medium-low and simmer until everything is fork tender and the flavours have concentrated, 20 to 30 minutes.
+Turn off the heat and stir in the cream.

-Puree the soup using an immersion blender or a traditional blender.
-If using a traditional blender, remember to only fill your blender 1/3 full and remove the center insert in the lid of your blender to allow hot air to escape.
-And cover 3/4 of the hole with a kitchen towel to avoid splashes.
+Using an immersion blender, puree the soup.
+If using a traditional blender, remember to only fill the blender 1/3 full and remove the center insert of the lid to allow hot air to escape.
+Cover 3/4 of the hole with a kitchen towel to avoid splashes.
 Use extreme caution as not following these steps can result in a dangerous accident.

-Serve the soup garnished with fried sage and toasted pumpkin seeds or store in the refrigerator for up to 4 days.
+Serve the soup immediately garnished with the fried sage and toasted pumpkin seeds or store in the refrigerator for up to 4 days.